dpapadi/DisasterTweets/README.md

-The goal of this project is the development and deployment of a text classifier that can identify disastrous tweets.
-Two models were trained for this task.\
+The goal of this project is the development and deployment of a text classifier that can identify disastrous tweets. (inspired by Kaggle's contest: https://www.kaggle.com/c/nlp-getting-started) \
-(inspired by Kaggle's contest: https://www.kaggle.com/c/nlp-getting-started)
+Two models were trained for this task.

 1. An LSTM classifier
 2. A Fully Connected Neural Classifier

-The model's were deployed using a flask server.
+The model's were deployed using a flask server.\

-In order to use the server, several steps are necessary:\
+In order to use the server, several steps are necessary.\
 First:
 ```
 cd <project root>